 - Success rates

 - Reduction in the number of early leavers

 - Financial health

 - Customer satisfaction scores

 - Progression to higher levels of study

 - Positive destination into related and valuable employment

-- Teaching, learning, assessment grade profile
+- Teaching, learning and assessment grade profile

 - Volume of work with employers

 - Maths and English achievements

 - Reduction in carbon footprint

-The College is committed to observing the importance of sector measures and indicators and monitors these through the completion of the annual Finance Record and the Financial Plan for the Education and Skills Funding Agency (ESFA).
-The College was assessed by the ESFA as having "Outstanding" financial health grading for 2021/22.
-The rating for 2022/23 is expected to be "Good".
+The College recognises the importance of sector measures and indicators and monitors these through the completion of the annual Finance Record and the Financial Plan for the Education and Skills Funding Agency (ESFA).
+The College was assessed by the ESFA as having a "Good" financial health grading for 2022/23.
+The rating for 2023/24 is also expected to be "Good".